A national movement

 • Manufacturing renaissance.
 Sovereign Australian rail mill, seamless tubular mill, continental precast concrete capacity, high-voltage electrical industry.
 The infrastructure programme funds the manufacturing base; the base outlasts the programme.

 • AI compute on sovereign power.
-Compute capacity for the next era — built on the cheapest sovereign electricity in the developed world.
+Compute capacity for the next era — built on power priced to be among the cheapest in the developed world.
 Australia becomes a place AI workloads come to, not flee from.

 • Housing affordability.
-Dozens of new viable corridor towns and intersection cities.
+Around 200 new corridor towns and eleven intersection cities.
 Inland land brought into residential development for the first time.
 House prices and rents pulled down by supply expansion that finally works at scale.

 • New inland towns & cities.
 200+ new corridor towns and around eleven new intersection cities along the network.
 Australia’s inland populated for the first time since federation, because the corridor makes inland living viable for ordinary families.

 • Inland repopulation.
 Decentralisation that actually works.
-Coastal capitals relieved of population pressure; regional towns connected to capital cities by 30-minute maglev journeys.
+Coastal capitals relieved of population pressure; corridor towns within about 300 km of a capital reachable in half an hour by maglev.
 The rural depopulation trend reversed.

 • Expanded farmland.
 Continental water transfer enables agricultural expansion across the central north.
 Land that has been climate-marginal becomes productive.
 Australia’s food production capacity grows in step with global demand.

 • GW-scale desert solar.
-Gigawatt-scale photovoltaic farms in the inland desert corridor sections — uncontested land, no displacement of agriculture, no national park impact.
+Gigawatt-scale photovoltaic farms in the inland desert corridor sections — uncontested land, no displacement of agriculture, and routed to avoid national parks.
 The cheapest sovereign electricity generated where there is nothing competing for the ground.

 • Education infrastructure.
 University and TAFE campuses built into the corridor cities.
 Apprenticeship pathways for the new manufacturing base.
 Research infrastructure spread across the continent rather than concentrated in two capitals.